10 Mental Health Tips for Online Students

 Being a student is hard, even for those who enjoy the flexibility of a fully online education.
 In fact, many online learners face challenges traditional students don’t, such as balancing career and family with classes and coursework.
 Here are a few tips for finding balance in your life.

 At the core of many relaxation routines is meditation, but where should you start?
 Most involve focusing on a single point, such as the sensation of breathing.
-Follow this meditation guide for helpful tips or, if you're in Tucson, join us on campus for Meditation Mondays.
+Follow this meditation guide for helpful tips.

 Mindfulness, or a state of active attention on the present, has come to the forefront in recent years as a core component in mental health.
 It can help you focus on the here and now, form memories, and slow down your thought processes.
 According to Psychology Today, mindfulness can help even during your busiest moments.
 Consider enrolling for the next start date of our new online course, The Mindful Semester to explore techniques for managing stress and cultivating self-awareness.

 We know this one’s easier said than done, but the basic components of healthy living have a significant impact on physical and mental health.
-Meal planning and setting scheduled gym time can be great ways to get into a routine.
+Meal planning and setting scheduled time to exercise can be great ways to get into a routine.

 Getting enough sleep has serious benefits, from reduced stress levels to a healthier body.
 But when you’re juggling work, school and family, how can you reliably get the recommended 7-9 hours a night?
 Follow these tips for getting a good night’s sleep.

-It may be hard to remember with so much to do, but it’s important to set aside time to spend with friends, whether it’s for a movie night or just grabbing a cup of coffee.
+It may be hard to remember with so much to do, but it’s important to set aside time to spend responsibly with friends.

 Don’t stress if you can’t achieve everything all at once.
 The best way to ensure you’re hitting your goals is to make them challenging but reasonable – things you can accomplish without sacrificing the other items on this list!